 As the war went on, American bombs fell around the camp.
 The POWs saw craters on both sides of the camp from air raids to knock out the train station.
 As they went to work, the POWs counted the bomb craters.
 One night, the bombers destroyed the factory that the POWs worked in.
 No prisoners were killed because the attack came at night.
 After the attacks, all work was stopped.
 Most of the POWs were put to work cleaning debris up at the mill.

 The strangest experience for the former prisoners was the fact the Japanese now insisted on bowing to them.
 It also seemed a little strange to them that the Japanese brought all the food dropped by the B-29s to them without taking anything for themselves.
 This was strange to the men because they knew that the Japanese civilians did not have much more to eat than the former POWs.
+Even the “the little old man” a Japanese civilian who had always been kind to the POWs would not take any food when they offered it to him.
 The men assumed that the Japanese civilians had been told they would be killed if they were caught with American food.